4Source/settings-profiles-obsidian-plugin/README.md

-# Setting Profiles Obsidian Plugin
+# Settings Profiles Obsidian Plugin
 > [!WARNING]
 > This Plugin is under Development!